exela/jdk-switch/linux/README.md

 * Make sure that `bash` is being used.

+* Make sure that `update-alternatives` has the JVM's installed.

 ## Installation
 1) Using your favorite text editor, edit the `jdk-switch` script, pointing to where each version of Java is installed/extracted.